soundwanders/sleepy-chef/educational/searchresults.md

 The component starts by importing several modules, a few of which are worth noting if you have not worked with Next.js before.
 The Link and useRouter modules are imported from `next/link` and `next/router` respectively, and they are used to handle client-side navigation and passing the search query to the component.
 The `react-rough-notation` library is imported to enable our Highlighter component to add the highlighter effect to the title text.
 And last but not least, the useSWR hook is imported from the `swr` library and is used to handle the data fetching and caching of the recipe data.

-SWR (stale-while-revalidate) is a library for data-fetching in React that makes it easy to handle caching, revalidation, and focus tracking.
-It is built on top of the Fetch API and provides a way to handle data-fetching in a more efficient and user-friendly way.
+SWR (stale-while-revalidate) is an awesome library for data-fetching in React that makes it easy to handle caching, revalidation, and focus tracking.
+It is built on top of the Fetch API and provides a way to handle data-fetching in a highly efficient and user-friendly way.

 When using SWR, the data is first fetched from the cache, if it's not there it will be fetched from the network.
-This provides a faster response time for the user, since the data is retrieved from the cache if it's available, and it also reduces the load on the server.
+This provides a faster response time for the user, since the data is retrieved from the cache if it's available, and it also reduces the load on the server by minimizing the amount API calls.

 Additionally, SWR also provides a way to handle revalidation, which means that it will automatically check if the data in the cache is still valid and if it's not, it will fetch fresh data from the network.
 This ensures that the data displayed to the user is always up-to-date.